mayafetzer/ChemE_Apps/README.md

 - **Matplotlib**: Used for creating visualizations like plots and charts.
 - **Pandas**: Offers data structures and analysis tools for working with tabular data.
 - **NumPy**: Provides efficient numerical operations and arrays.
-- **Sklearn**: Machine learning library.
-- **Gradio:** A user-friendly library for building and sharing interactive web interfaces for machine learning models and data science projects.
-- **Openpyxl:** A library for reading and writing Excel files in the XLSX format, making it easy to work with spreadsheets directly from Python.
-- **Pickle5:** An enhanced version of Python's pickle module for object serialization and